 In [7], [8], by extending the conflict graph [1] to a weighted graph, the scheduling rates can be exactly characterized with even higher complexity.
-We utilize their formulation in our framework, and provide an efficient algorithm that solves the MMF and MCMF problems while also utilizing the delays to improve the scheduling rates.
-Existing methods for the MMF and MCMF problems cannot be directly extended to this case.
+We extend their formulation in our framework, and provide an efficient algorithm that solves the multiflow maximization problems while also utilizing the delays to improve the scheduling rates.
+We note that existing methods for the multiflow problems cannot be directly extended to this case.